section-engineering-education/engineering-education/articles/blockchain-consensus-protocols/index.md

 Proof of space, also known as PoSpace, is a network consensus protocol similar to the Proof of Work consensus protocol.
 Instead of the computational resources, PoSpace uses disk storage to validate transactions.

 PoSpace consumes disk space and incentivizes miners with the most considerable disk space allocated to a block.
-PoSpace is implemented using the hard-to-pebble graphs.
+Implemented using the hard-to-pebble graphs, this data structure is used to solve the pebbling game.
+The pebbling game consists of pebbling vertices in a graph only if all the parent vertices have been pebbled.
+Pebbling refers to storing the parents' hash values, and removing the pebble refers to freeing the memory.
+Refer to this article for more details on the [pebbling game](https://math.mit.edu/research/highschool/primes/materials/2016/conf/10-2%20Bhupatiraju-Kuszmaul-Vale.pdf).

+This consensus protocol again favors the miners with the maximum amount of space.
+It is resource biased, and therefore, miners with less amount of space cannot participate actively.
+This is a problem that goes against the concept of decentralization.

 All the feasible solutions to the problem are generated randomly, called plots.
 These plots are stored on the disks and solved using an algorithm called Shabal's algorithm.
 Once the solutions are computed, the miners compare their solutions, and the solution with the best time and space complexity is rewarded with the next block.

-#### Applications
+##### Applications
 - Burstcoin is a decentralized cryptocurrency built using PoSpace.
 The value proposition is to aid payment systems.
 - SpaceMint is another example in its early conceptual stages.
 -
-#### Proof Elapsed Time
+#### Proof of Elapsed Time

 Proof of Elapsed time is a network consensus protocol developed by Intel Corporation.
 The algorithm is predominantly used in permissioned blockchain ledgers.
 The hardware used in PoET is specially designed for this protocol.
 For example, Intel Software Guarded Extension (SGX) is used in networks using PoET.

 This consensus protocol is used to allocate blocks to miners on the network.
-In permissioned blockchain systems, the miners' identity is determined before they are allowed access into the network.
+In permissioned blockchain systems, the miners' identity is determined before allowing access into the network.
 Therefore, anonymity is not achieved in this protocol.

 Each node in the network is assigned a random waiting time.
-The first node to complete the randomly chosen time period validates the new block.
+The first node to complete the randomly chosen period validates the new block.
 The specialized hardware puts the processor to sleep during the wait time—this repeats over all the blocks in the network.

 ##### Applications